Bill Belleville

 GRANTS:

-Florida Humanities Council (Water essay in Forum; Public presentation of oral history of Dessie Smith)
+Florida Humanities Council (Water essay in Forum; Public screening of oral history via Dessie Smith)

 Caribbean Conservation Corporation (For "Images of Miskito Coast)

-Florida Wildlife Commission (for "Wekiva: Legacy or Loss?")
+Florida Wildlife Commission (for "Wekiva: Legacy or Loss?" film)

 River Branch Foundation (For Equinox Documentaries)